Jason Welborn

 Jason Welborn (born 9 May 1986) is an English professional boxer who challenged once for the unified WBA (Super), IBF and IBO light-middleweight titles in 2018.
 At national level, he held the British middleweight title in 2018, and challenged for the British welterweight and light middleweight titles in 2013 and 2014 respectively, and the Commonwealth light-middleweight and middleweight titles in 2019 and 2020 respectively.
+His networth is not public however it is estimated to be around £150,000 to £350,000.

 Professional career

 Welborn vs. Ambler

 Welborn made his professional debut on 12 December 2005, scoring a first-round technical knockout (TKO) victory over Jamie Ambler at the Holiday Inn, Birmingham.

 Welborn vs. Booth

 On 27 February 2006, Welborn lost his second professional fight by third-round knockout (KO) to Tyan Booth.

 Welborn vs. Gavin

 On 18 January 2013, after going on a ten fight winning streak, he faced undefeated British welterweight champion Frankie Gavin at the Walsall Town Hall in Walsall, losing via seventh-round TKO.